plushmonkey/avalanche/README.md

 Configuration:
 - `send-per-tick`: How many books should be sent each tick.
 - `pages`: How many pages each book should have.
 The server will kick the instance if this is too high.
+- `hidden`: This will conceal the attack by forcing deserialization to happen on a netty thread.
+The main thread will still be running at 20 tps, so it will make it seem like it's network lag.
+The attack will be hidden in the profiler deep in one of the netty threads.
+This method won't lag the entire server for everyone, but it will freeze up one of the netty threads, causing lag for anyone using that thread.

 ### creative-world-lag
 This behavior requires creative mode.
 This can be put in a sequence after a message behavior that sends gamemode to the server.